lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 Note that the API's example does not use the same ``parameter_schema`` as this tutorial, but rather a general set of parameters using different variable types.

+The function and task definitions will write the parameter study file to the build directory whenever the parameter schema file changes.
+Tasks that execute Python methods require an `SCons Python build function`_, which must be defined in the configuration file and can't be provided by a `WAVES`_ builder because the parameter generator is instantiated in the current ``SConscript`` file.
+The conditional re-write behavior will be important for post-processing tasks introduced in :ref:`tutorial_post_processing_waves`.

 .. admonition:: waves-eabm-tutorial/tutorial_07_cartesian_product/SConscript

    .. literalinclude:: tutorial_07_cartesian_product_SConscript